 1 2 3 4

 It doesn't have any tests.
-It has some mmeory leaks.
 It currently only supports images.
 It's exporting functionality is very limited.
+It has no releases yet so you have to build it yourself.

 I think it is important that we start to work on an open source local dataset mainipulation tool.
 When I first started working on this several years ago none existed.
 I originally created this project mainly to expand on my abilities with C++ and Qt which in that regard I think it is at least partially already a success.
 Also I used some of the skills I built with this project to start another project to learn more about Qt mobile development, and embedded development.
 I will be releasing those projects soon as well, but any way let me continue with Optic.Ninja.